NikolVasileva/recipes-reactjs/README.md

 - <strong>User Authentication:</strong> Registration and login functionality.
 - <strong>Recipe Details:</strong> Each recipe includes a dedicated detail page.
 - <strong>Access Control:</strong> Only logged-in users can add new recipes.
-- <strong>Only the recipe owner</strong> (login: peter@abv.bg, pass: 123456 -> Chicken Soup and Pasta Carbonara) can edit or delete their own recipes.
+- <strong>Only the recipe owner can edit or delete their own recipes</strong>
+   - email: peter@abv.bg
+   - password: 123456
+   - recipes: Chicken Soup and Pasta Carbonara

 ## 🎨 Design Templates
 The design is based on from online free HTML template -> https://htmlcodex.com/catering-services-website-template/

-## 🚀 How to Run the Project
+## 🚀 How to Run the Project (Dev Mode)
 - <strong>React frontend:</strong>
     - Open in integrated terminal - /client
     - npm i